x

 The first movement is energetic, integrates technical virtuosity with harmonic and melodic beauty, and features rich orchestration.
 Percussion plays a special role in the opening movement of this composition.
 A recurring rhythmical pattern presented by the piano, and a festive theme first demonstrated by the wind instruments and later by the piano, create the motto of the entire movement.

-The second movement is based on an Orienta (Middle Eastern) rhythm, as Lavry described it, of a three quarters + three eights rhythmical pattern Lavry used in many of his compositions.
+The second movement is based on an Oriental (Middle Eastern) rhythm, as Lavry described it, of a three quarters + three eights rhythmical pattern Lavry used in many of his compositions.
 The folk melodies in this movement are all original, the product of Lavry’s artistic imagination.
 The last third of the movement includes a Cadenza for the piano accompanied by percussion, which leads to a passionate melody played by the entire orchestra.
 The movement ends with another soft segment of the special dialogue between the piano and the percussion.

 The last movement opens with a moderate, pastoral introduction that hints about the motifs of the upcoming dance.
 The piano then bursts into an energetic dance, in a Hora rhythm.
 The movement is based on one of Lavry’s famous Hora melodies, which he incorporated into a few of his other compositions, yet his adaptation here uniquely suits the ensemble of piano and full orchestra.